 Presentation Authors: Juan Garisto*, Riccardo Bertolo, Mohamed Eltemamy, Jihad Kaouk, Cleveland, OH

 Introduction: The FDA approved da Vinci SP (Intuitive Surgical, Sunnyvale, CA) surgical system was developed specifically to facilitate single-site surgery, with the ideal aim to further reduce the invasiveness.
-We aimed to report our initial clinical experience with bladder diverticulectomy and concurrent ureteral re-implantation using the SP surgical system.
-Specifically, the technical points of the procedure were highlighted.
+We aimed to describe the technique of pure single-site trans-peritoneal robotic partial nephrectomy using the novel da Vinci SP surgical system.